Mortal Kombat (2021 film): Plot

-During an argument, Kano awakens his arcana, the ability to shoot a laser out of his right eye.
-Cole is unable to awaken his, despite his persistence.
-Disappointed with Cole, Raiden sends him back to his family, while revealing that he is a descendant of Hasashi.
+During an argument, Kano awakens his arcana, granting him the ability to shoot lasers from his scarred eye, much to his delight.
+Meanwhile, Cole is unable to awaken his arcana.
+Disappointed, Raiden sends Cole back to his family, revealing that he is a descendant of Hasashi.
 Shang Tsung gathers his warriors, including Kano's former ally, Kabal, to attack the temple.
 Kabal convinces Kano to defect and sabotage the shield.
 During the fray, Jax awakens his arcana, granting him superhuman strength and upgraded arms.
 Concurrently, the Youngs are attacked by Goro.
-Cole rouses his arcana, giving him a suit of armor that can absorb and channel energy from physical attacks and a set of tonfas.
-He kills Goro and helps repel the attack on the temple.
-Shang Tsung and Sub-Zero are infuriated when Raiden discloses Cole's bloodline before he teleports most of the Earthrealm fighters to the Void, a safe space between realms.
-Sub-Zero attempts to prevent Cole from being teleported, but Kung Lao saves Cole from Sub-Zero and has his soul taken by Shang Tsung.
+Cole rouses his arcana, gaining a suit of armor that can absorb kinetic energy from physical attacks and a set of tonfas, and kills Goro before helping repel the attack on the temple.
+As Raiden teleports the Earthrealm fighters to the Void, a safe space between realms, Sub-Zero attempts to stop Cole.
+However, Kung Lao saves Cole from Sub-Zero and has his soul taken by Shang Tsung.

-Cole proposes a plan to force Outworld's champions into a single combat with those from the Earthrealm before neutralizing Sub-Zero together, forcing the tournament that Shang Tsung tried to prevent.
-Agreeing with the plan, Raiden gives Cole Hanzo's kunai, which still has Hanzo's blood on it, telling him that using it would get Hanzo's spirit to fight alongside him.
+Cole proposes a plan to force Outworld's champions into single combat with them before neutralizing Sub-Zero together.
+Agreeing with the plan, Raiden gives Cole Hanzo's kunai, which still has Hanzo's blood on it.
 Raiden transports Cole and his allies to their targets.
-While defeating Outworld's champions, including Kabal, whom Liu Kang defeats to avenge Kung Lao's death, Sonya kills Kano and acquires his dragon mark, while also getting the ability to fire purple energy blasts as her own arcana, which she uses to kill Mileena.
+While defeating Outworld's champions, Sonya kills Kano and acquires his dragon mark, gaining the ability to fire energy blasts from her arms.
 Sub-Zero abducts Cole's family to lure him into a one-on-one fight.
-Overpowered by Sub-Zero, Cole uses the kunai and drains Hanzo's blood left on it, releasing Hanzo as the vengeful specter, Scorpion.
-Recognizing Cole as his descendant, Scorpion helps him defeat Sub-Zero and free his family before immolating Sub-Zero with hellfire.
+Overpowered, Cole uses the kunai and drains the blood from it, releasing Hanzo as the vengeful specter, Scorpion.
+Recognizing Cole as his descendant, Scorpion helps him kill Sub-Zero and free his family.
 Thanking Cole for freeing him and requesting that he take care of the Hasashi bloodline, Scorpion departs as Raiden, the other champions, and Shang Tsung arrive.

-Shang Tsung vows that, next time, he will bring armies instead of individual fighters as he sends his champions' corpses back to Outworld before Raiden banishes him.
-Raiden declares his intention to train new warriors in preparation for the next tournament and assigns his current champions to recruit them.
-Cole then departs to Los Angeles in search of Hollywood martial arts movie star Johnny Cage.
+Shang Tsung threatens to bring armies instead of individual fighters next time they meet.
+Raiden banishes him, declaring his intention to train new warriors for the next tournament and assigning his current champions to recruit them.
+Cole then departs to Los Angeles to search for martial arts movie star Johnny Cage.